mne-tools/mne-python/doc/glossary.rst

     fiducial point
-        Generally speaking, fiducials are objects which are placed in the field of view of an imaging system which appears in the produced image.
+        Generally speaking, fiducials are objects which are placed in the field of view of an imaging system which appear in the produced image.
         The image of a given fiducial object (or fiducial point) can then be used as a point of reference in the image.
         In the case of neuroimaging, fiducials are often placed on well-known